bes-ptah/winbatchOS/README.md

 **Notice:**

 **The Beta Branch has hit the reset button.
 All builds older than 1578 are now supported through June 11 2021.**
+**From now on, we are releasing 2-3 builds every day.
+Note this might change when 16.1 and 16.2 are released.**

 Branch | Supported Releases
 ---------------------|---------------------